 Major cleaning projects often result in major waste.
 The majority of this waste comes from single-use paper towels.
 Opt for reusable rags for simple tasks — like dusting — and just wash them afterward.

 For more involved cleaning, spring for a tree-free towel alternative.
-Bamboo paper towels, for example, are tougher and more absorbent than traditional paper towels and are made of a highly renewable resource.
+Recycled paper towels, for example, are tougher and more absorbent than traditional paper towels and are made of a highly renewable resource.